Altitude Sports and Entertainment: History

 Altitude Sports and Entertainment was launched on September 4, 2004.
 The channel was launched as a team-owned competitor to FSN Rocky Mountain (now known as AT&T SportsNet Rocky Mountain).
 It became the official broadcaster for both of Kroenke's teams on launch.

 Altitude agreed to carry some games from the first season of the Fall Experimental Football League in October and November 2014.

-Beginning with the 2024–25 NBA season and the 2024–25 NHL season, Altitude Sports reached an agreement with Tegna Inc. to simulcast 20 Denver Nuggets games and 20 Colorado Avalanche over-the-air.
+Beginning with the 2024–25 NBA season and the 2024–25 NHL season, Altitude Sports reached an agreement with Tegna Inc. to simulcast 20 Denver Nuggets games and 20 Colorado Avalanche games over-the-air.
 Half of the games will be simulcast on KTVD, with the remaining games on KUSA.
 Altitude Sports also launched a direct-to-consumer streaming service, Altitude+, which will stream all games on Altitude Sports for $19.95 per month.

 Programming

 The channel holds broadcast rights to the three Denver-based professional sports teams that are owned by Kroenke – the NBA's Denver Nuggets, the NHL's Colorado Avalanche, and the National Lacrosse League's Colorado Mammoth.
 Altitude features in-depth coverage of the three teams, including holding broadcast rights to the majority of Avalanche, Mammoth and Nuggets games.
 The channel's logo bug changes colors depending on the team being broadcast (powder blue and gold for the Nuggets, burgundy and dark blue for the Avalanche and maroon and black for the Mammoth).

 Altitude also holds television rights to Major League Lacrosse's Denver Outlaws and college athletics from the Rocky Mountain Athletic Conference.
 They also simulcast select college football games from Montana, Montana State, New Mexico State and the Southland Conference.
 The channel previously broadcast Southeastern Conference, Western Athletic Conference, Big East Conference, Big 12 Conference games from ESPN+, and the American Hockey League's Colorado Eagles from 2004 to 2015.

 It also airs entertainment programming including live theatrical productions and concerts, as well as a simulcast of veteran basketball referee Irv Brown's weekdaily radio program.
 Former Colorado governor Bill Owens hosted a talk show on the network during the final two years of his administration.

-Altitude serves as a production partner for the Los Angeles Rams' NFL preseason games.
-Kroenke is the Rams' principal owner.
+Altitude serves as a production partner for the preseason games of the Los Angeles Rams of the National Football League, which are also principally owned by Kroenke.

 On August 10, 2022, Altitude signed a two-year agreement with the Air Force Academy to air college football, men's and women's college basketball and college ice hockey events hosted by the Academy.